 Prior to the 2015 campaign, the facility received new signage in the locker room, while the grass dirt paths were also removed in favor of dirt down the lines.
 A playground area for kids in attendance was completed in time for the 2015 season and is located directly in front of the stadium.

 In 2015, the locker room on the visitor's side of the stadium was renovated into permanent coaches' offices and work spaces in order for the staff to gain easier access to players, rather than remain in the former baseball offices, which were located in the Thomas Assembly Center.

-The facility has undergone several renovations in recent years.
-The outfield fence has been moved back as much as 20 feet in some places and has been raised.
+Since the opening of the facility in 1971, the outfield fence has been moved back as much as 20 feet in some places and has been raised.
 The dimensions of the field are now (left-to-right) 315-370-385-340-325.
-Other renovations include a new paint job, a new warning track and new lockers for the Bulldogs.
-Windscreens down the left-and right-field lines were added, as well as a visitors' bullpen.
+Other renovations include a new paint job and a new warning track, while windscreens down the left and right field lines were added, as well as a visitors' bullpen.

 Centrally located on the Louisiana Tech campus, the facility features a seating capacity of 2,000, many of which are chairback seats for added comfort.
 The ballpark also boasts large picnic and viewing areas beyond the outfield wall that are very popular with Tech fans and the infamous "Right Field Rowdies."

 J.C.
 Love Field at Pat Patterson Park features complete team facilities underneath the main stadium structure, while a covered batting tunnel is located down the left field line.

 Lights were installed prior to the 1978 season to allow the Bulldogs to play the majority of their games at night, and in 1997, a school-record 3,251 fans packed the stadium and the hills beyond the outfield to watch the Bulldogs play eventual national champion LSU.